siemdejong/skinstression/README.md

     conda env create -f environment.yml
     ```
 4. Check if CUDA is available for the installed Pytorch distribution.
-    In a Python shell, executre
+    In a Python shell, execute
     ```python
     import torch
     torch.cuda.is_available()